fin-cli/handbook/guides/commands-cookbook.md

  * Hard-wrap option descriptions at **75 chars** after the colon and a space.
  * Hard-wrap everything else at **90 chars**.

-For more details on how you should format your command docs, please see WP-CLI's [documentation standards](https://make.wordpress.org/cli/handbook/documentation-standards/).
+For more details on how you should format your command docs, please see FIN-CLI's [documentation standards](https://make.wordpress.org/cli/handbook/documentation-standards/).

 #### Docblock tags

 This is the last section and it starts immediately after the longdesc:

 ```
-	 * @when after_wp_load
+	 * @when after_fin_load
 	 */
 ```